 Lately, there is a trend of removing the dockless bikes and replacing with less obtrusive rental scooters.
 Bike rentals may be harder to find in future.

 While there are tons of listicles online for bikers, most are littered with junk ads or very specific to the sport or touring rider.
 This list is a good place to start for the casual riders → Top 10 Bike Cities

 If you are fortunate enough to live in one of the cities noted, you will have many amenities available to you.
 But if you did not see your area noted, don’t worry, you may still have a lot of resources at your disposal.
 You will simply have to do more research.

 - Start with your city government website – search for the sections on “Transportation”, “Paths” or “Trails”.

 - Head over to Trail Link and search for trails by zip code.
 You need to register for use of their site, but basic access is free (extra features require a fee).
 This is the nicest repository for trails I’ve come across and they also have an app.

 If you don’t find much on the city websites or on TrailLink–Try exploring on your own near city parks or schools.
 The infrastructure is usually more accommodating in those areas.
 If you find something nice, maybe consider sharing

 I currently live in Phoenix, which did not make the Top 10 list.
 Nevertheless, it is wonderful biking locale.
 The city has a long central canal path → Phoenix Bike Canal Trail and several of the public parks are connected via a pathway.
 The Scottsdale Greenbelt is a beautiful trail connecting 11 miles of parks.
+Check the Arizona Bikeways for up to date greenbelt maps.
 Additionally, you will enjoy plenty of generous bike lanes and multi-use pathways, especially around the college in Tempe.